 - Lids: While a lid is nice to have for any piece, it’s essential for a pan dedicated to braising (such as a daubière, braisière, and casserole à glacer) or a liquid cooking pot (stockpot, soup pot, and stewpot).
 These types of pans were sold with a lid sized and styled appropriately — the handle material of pot and lid should match — and that original lid is very desirable to have.
 (Lids were optional for fish poaching pans such as turbotières and poissonnières.)
 Antique pots cut and shaped by hand often had a custom lid made on the spot and if this original lid has vanished it can be quite challenging to find a replacement that will fit correctly, especially in the case of rectangular or oblong daubières and braisières.

-I don’t consider tarnish or surface scratches (what I call “character”) as issues of condition.
-These a matter of personal preference to the collector that are easily addressed.
+I don’t consider tarnish or scratches (what I call “character”) as issues of condition.
+These are surface phenomena that are easily corrected, and keeping them is a matter of personal preference to the collector.

 Here’s how I factor condition into collectibility.